This post may contain affiliate links. Please see our disclosure policy.

-While Panera no longer features this sandwich on their menu, you can easily recreate a similar masterpiece at home.
+While Panera may have discontinued their delicious seasonal Turkey Apple Sandwich, it doesn't mean you need to give it up!
+You can easily recreate a similar masterpiece at home.

 Notes on Ingredients Needed

 - Bread: Cranberry Walnut Bread is an amazing base for this sandwich.
 It is chewy and the flavors of cranberry and walnut make the sandwich pop.
-However, whole wheat bread or store-bought grain bread is also an option.
+However, whole wheat bread, cinnamon raisin bread, or sourdough bread all are other suitable options for this sandwich.

 - Sharp White Cheddar Cheese: White cheddar pairs amazingly well with sweet apples, as it is sharp and flavorful.
 Muenster or Sharp Cheddar work if you do not have white cheddar cheese.